pauldlynch/eqguide/guides/crescent-reach/index.md

 - [Slightly Less Than One-Half of a Baker's Dozen](http://everquest.allakhazam.com/db/quest.html?quest=3626)
 - [Party Preparation](http://everquest.allakhazam.com/db/quest.html?quest=3699)

-Reward is a bracer.
 Start with sporelings in the first cave across the bridge in the Hollows, and pumas in the second, as is the lemonade.
 The sporali are slightly lower level, and pumas 7 - 9  (and possibly higher).
 Back in the city on the top floor, kill rats and bats (level 5 - 8).
 Rewards include: a bracer, potions, and some stat drink and food.
 The achievement reward is both a range item and a belt (the belt for melees has 14% haste).

-I was still only level 8 after completing these, so a spot of grinding on pumas and bear cubs is one option; or just go back to complete the quests in Gloomingdeep.
+I was still only level 8 after completing these, so a spot of grinding on young pumas and bear cubs is one option; or just go back to complete the quests in Gloomingdeep.

 **Making a Name for Yourself (11-15)**